-In addition, fluctuations in exchange rates between HK\$ and other currencies, primarily Euro, US\$ and RMB, affect the translation of the Group's non-HK\$ denominated assets and liabilities into HK\$ when the Group prepares its financial statements and result in foreign exchange gains or losses which will affect its financial condition and results of operations.
+In addition, fluctuations in exchange rates between Hong Kong dollars and other currencies, primarily Euro, US dollars and RMB, affect the translation of the Group's non-Hong Kong dollars denominated assets and liabilities into Hong Kong dollars when the Group prepares its financial statements and result in foreign exchange gains or losses which will affect its financial condition and results of operations.

-For the years ended 31 March 2022 and 2021, the Group recorded net exchange gains of approximately HK\$0.7 million and net exchange losses HK\$0.4 million respectively.
+For the years ended 31 March 2023 and 2022, the Group recorded net exchange gains of approximately HK\$1.3 million and HK\$0.7 million respectively.
 During both years, the Group had not used any financial instruments for hedging purposes.
 The Group currently does not have any foreign currency hedging policy.
 However, the Group's management closely monitors its exposure to foreign currency risk and will consider hedging significant foreign currency exposure should the need arise.